 - Try and reach the national park as early as possible.

 - Guided tours are available.

-How To Get To Cibola National Forest by Public Transport
+How to Reach Cibola National Forest

 - Rented car

 Love this?
 Explore the entire list of places to visit in Albuquerque before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Albuquerque and book an accommodation of your choice.

 6.73% of people who visit Albuquerque include Cibola National Forest in their plan

 95% of people start their Cibola National Forest visit around 07 AM - 08 AM

 People usually take around 5 Hrs 30 Minutes to see Cibola National Forest